Uberspace/lab/source/guide_code-server.rst

   [isabell@stardust code-server]$

 Then download the latest release_ for x86_64.
-Make sure to the ``x.x.x`` with the current version in all following snippets.
+Make sure to replace the ``x.x.x`` with the current version in all following snippets.

 .. code-block:: console